A complete guide to understanding, monitoring and fixing network packet loss

 Overtaxed devices - When a network is operating at a higher capacity than it was designed to handle, it weakens and becomes unable to process packets, and drops them.
 Most devices have built-in buffers to assign packets to holding patterns until they can be sent.

-Wifi packet loss vs wireless packet loss - As a rule, wireless networks experience more issues with packet loss than wired networks.
+Wifi packet loss vs wireless packet loss - Your internet connection has a significant effect on packet loss.
+As a rule, wireless networks experience more issues with packet loss than wired networks.
 Radio frequency interference, weaker signals, distance and physical barriers like walls can all cause wireless networks to drop packets.
 With wired networks, faulty cables can be the culprit, impeding signal flow through the cable.

 Security threats - If you’re noticing unusually high rates of packet drop, the problem could be a security breach.
 Cybercriminals hack into your router and instruct it to drop packets.
-Another way that hackers can cause packet loss is to execute a denial-of-service attack (DoS), preventing legitimate users from accessing files, emails, or online accounts by flooding the network with too much traffic to handle.
+They can also execute a denial-of-service attack (DoS), preventing legitimate users from accessing files, emails, or online accounts by flooding the network with too much traffic to handle.
 Packet loss can be difficult to fix during a full-blown security.

 Deficient infrastructure - This highlights the importance of a comprehensive network monitoring solution.
 Some out-of-packet monitoring tools were not engineered for the job they’ve been assigned to do and have limited functionality.